shinken-solutions/shinken/doc/source/07_advanced/internals-monitoring.rst

   The notifications and eventhandlers queue to be consumed by the reactionners

 core.scheduler.actions.reenabled
-  If actions are not done quick enoush, they are rescheduled to be handled by another reactionner.
+  If actions are not done quick enough, they are rescheduled to be handled by another reactionner.
 This is the number of reenabled actions.

 core.scheduler.checks.havetoresolvedep
   The checks count having havetoresolvedep state in the scheduler.
 Those checks have dependent checks that have to be checked before taking any decision.